Monitor221hz/AnimlistTransitionTool/README.md

 Use event `OST_ExitAnim` to exit an anim instantly.

 ## Planned
 Option for gender specific animations, transition time customization.
+Addition of more options to make it as capable as fnis.